Club Membership and Contact Update

 First Nations Parent Clubs may be eligible to apply for a First Nations Parents Club Grant.

-Eligibility pends on application approval, and includes confirmed association of the Parents Club with a First Nations Band or a First Nations School.
+Eligibility pends on application approval, and includes confirmed association of the Parents Club with a BC First Nations Band or a First Nations school.

 First Nations Parent Clubs can use the grant funds for select resources and activities participating parents such as parent evenings, guest speakers and parent/school luncheons.